This content was updated for accuracy and relevance on November 13th, 2023

 Congratulations!
 You’ve got a lot to celebrate right now: you’re fresh out of your nursing school graduation and ready to start building your career in the medical industry.
 You’ve heard your classmates talking, both before and after graduation, about working for the local healthcare conglomerate – you know, that one – or the big hospital across town, or the handful of nursing agencies in your county.
-You might be finding it difficult to muster up the same level of enthusiasm, despite your eagerness to put that new degree to use.
+You might be finding it difficult to muster up the same level of enthusiasm, despite your eagerness to put that new nursing care degree to use.

 You’ve got the grades and the expertise to follow that pack, sure, but what about trying something different, maybe something beyond your zip code?
-As a new grade travel nurse, you’d have the opportunity to stretch your proverbial wings and get a glimpse of how different facilities handle their medical care.
+As a new grade postpartum travel nurse, you’d have the opportunity to stretch your proverbial wings and get a glimpse of how different facilities handle their medical care.
 Becoming a traveling nurse can also be great for a new grad nursing resume.
 Not to mention, if you choose to take on a travel nursing job in another state, you can include your multi-state nursing license on your resume as well.
 In fact, if it’s done right, travel nursing can offer a career’s worth of varied experiences in only a few short years, usually in conjunction with extremely competitive pay.
 It doesn’t matter if you graduated only a few weeks ago or you have years of experience in your field: travel nursing is an option open to any RN qualified for a given position.

 New Grad Travel Nursing Guidelines: What Every New Grad Should Know